Cloudxtreme/legends-of-erukar/README.md

 player.health = (4 + player.vitality) * player.level
 ```

 This is a roguelike.
 When the player dies, he is done for good.
+When the character receives a killing blow he entires the "dying" status and will become incapacitated.
+After three rounds in this state, the player will die outright.
+Other players will have the option to use a medical kit on him for revival.
+A single attack on a "dying" character is called a "coup de grace" and will instantaneously kill that character.

 ## Commands
 To execute a command, the user must send a whisper to the Autonomous Node hosting the RPG server.